Skip to main content

 The end-of-employment Relocation Assistance consists of the following:

-For employees relocating outside of Oahu, the University Travel Office will provide one-way airline tickets for the employee and each of the employee’s Family Members from Honolulu to an airport convenient to the employee’s relocated residence .
+For employees relocating outside of Oahu, Travel Services will provide one-way airline tickets for the employee and each of the employee’s Family Members from Honolulu to an airport convenient to the employee’s relocated residence .
 This travel allowance assistance may not be taken as cash in lieu of airfare and may not exceed $750 per flight.

-An employee who is eligible for end-of-employment Relocation Assistance will receive her/his allowance payment with the employee’s last paycheck.
-The university will pay the allowance specified in Section 3.2.4 to assist with the employee’s expenses incident to relocating.
+An employee who is eligible for end-of-employment Relocation Assistance will receive her/his allowance payment on the same date as the employee’s last paycheck.
+The university will pay the allowance amount specified in Section 3.2.4 to assist with the employee’s expenses incident to relocating.

 Notwithstanding anything herein to the contrary, any end-of-employment Relocation Assistance available to an employee may be offset by relocation assistance offered to the employee and his/her Family Members by the employee’s new employer at the time of the relocation.
 If the employee declines any relocation assistance offered by her/his new employer, she/he is ineligible for any end-of-employment Relocation Assistance from the university.